 - Promotion of Occupational Health and Safety

-- Initiatives for Fostering Mutual Growth with Employees at Overseas Group Companies.
+- Initiatives for Fostering Mutual Growth with Employees at Overseas Group Companies

 At Daiichi Sankyo, we believe that employees, through their embodiment of the Daiichi Sankyo Group’s Core Values and their diligent daily efforts to carry out our Commitments in and outside the Company, will be a strong driving force behind realizing our vision and fulfilling our mission.

-The Daiichi Sankyo Human Resources Management Philosophy was designed to support the development, empowerment and fair treatment of employees that, irrespective of their location in the world, share in the principles of innovation, integrity and accountability.
-At the same time, we expect employees to uphold the ethics and standards we have defined and work toward the realization of our corporate vision.
+The Daiichi Sankyo Human Resources Management Philosophy was designed to support the development, empowerment, and fair treatment of employees that, irrespective of their location in the world, share in the principles of innovation, integrity and accountability.
+At the same time, we expect employees to uphold the ethics and standards we have defined and to work toward the realization of our corporate vision.

 To improve the speed and quality of the Daiichi Sankyo Group's global operations, it is essential that businesses in different regions coordinate and collaborate closely with one another.
 We are further expanding our global business by providing rotational opportunities for our employees among our locations in different countries and regions, thus enabling employees to experience different cultures and ways of thinking and creating an environment in which diversity is respected.

 - Cultivate employees with highly competitive skills based on workforce strategies